ivanlokas/genetic-algorithm-keyboard-layout-optimization/README.md

 ## Fun TODO ideas
 + Implement different ways to calculate the punishment by adding support for typing with multiple fingers, e.g. [touch typing](https://en.wikipedia.org/wiki/Touch_typing)
 + Design new genetic operators and compare the results

+## Conclusion
+This was a fun mini project that I decided to make because of a couple of videos.
+It does not feature any complex kind of demonstration or statistical analysis.
+When taking an abstract view it is only a trivial implementation of a genetic algorithm, but it helped me learn new things and I had a lot of fun making it.